-Place File No: 1/14/040/0043
+Place File No: 1/14/040/0043 Statement of Significance:

 One of the oldest public squares in Australia.
 A vital precinct in the preservation of the early colonial character of Windsor and the only public square in that town.
 See also main listing for precinct, RR 003166.